-- 1.1 "School reorganisation process" shall mean a process which is Ministry of Education | Te Tāhuhu o te Mātauranga initiated and/or approved by the Minister in which the future class, or designation, or structure of a school is being reviewed in conjunction with the future class, or designation, or structure of any other school or schools. - 1.2 "Reorganising schools" shall be the schools determined by the Minister of Education in accordance with the Education and Training Act 2020 section 605. - 1.3 "Reorganised school" is the continuing school/s from the gazetted commencement date of reorganisation.
-This includes schools that have also decapitated or recapitated in addition to physically merging with another school or schools whether or not there is a change of class or designation. - 1.4 "Class of school" shall mean 'primary', 'intermediate', 'secondary', 'composite' as defined in the Education and Training Act. - 1.5 "Designation" shall mean 'contributing, area, restricted composite, special character, or kura kaupapa Māori as defined in f the Education and Training Act 2020. - 1.6 "Decapitation" shall mean where a primary school is redesignated as a contributing school or a composite school is reclassified as a secondary school or a primary school.
+- 1.1 "School reorganisation process" shall mean a process which is Ministry of Education Te Tāhuhu o te Mātauranga initiated and/or approved by the Minister in which the future class, or designation, or structure of a school is being reviewed in conjunction with the future class, or designation, or structure of any other school or schools. - 1.2 "Reorganising schools" shall be the schools determined by the Minister of Education in accordance with the State Sector Act 1988Education and Training Act 2020 section 77HA-605(3). - 1.3 "Reorganised school" is the continuing school/s from the gazetted commencement date of reorganisation.
+This includes schools that have also decapitated or recapitated in addition to physically merging with another school or schools whether or not there is a change of class or designation. - 1.4 "Class of school" shall mean 'primary', 'intermediate', 'secondary', 'composite' as defined in section 145 of the Education and Training Act. - 1.5 "Designation" shall mean 'contributing, area, restricted composite, special character, or kura kaupapa Māori as defined in sections 148, 149, 150, 151, 152, 155 and 156 of the Education and Training Act 2020. - 1.6 "Decapitation" shall mean where a primary school is redesignated as a contributing school or a composite school is reclassified as a secondary school or a primary school.